 Generally, we’d recommend those brand new to website building, or those on a budget, to opt for a shared web hosting solution.
 It’s the easiest option for beginners to get to grips with, and you could have a new business up and running in just a few hours.
 Plus, it’s a great choice if you’re only operating a small online store or don’t need a lot of storage.

-People that are looking for more flexibility might want to go for WordPress hosting instead.
+People that are looking for more flexibility might want to go for hosting for WordPress instead.
 Bear in mind that you could need some coding skills if you want to get the most out of your site, so it might be a better choice for more experienced entrepreneurs, as you’ll need to spend more time caring for the back end of your website.

 However, if you love what WordPress has to offer but lack technical knowledge, you can opt for a managed service instead.
 This is a lot more expensive, but it does give you access to a team of experts that will cover security updates and performance issues for you.